younggg96/frontend-prep-interview/AAA - BasicBQ/q2-interest.md

 2. 对公司的兴趣
-What attracted you to this role/company?
+### What attracted you to this role/company?

-I’m really excited about this role because it fits my background in frontend architecture, performance optimization, and building UI component systems.
-I’ve led projects focused on performance, scalability, and clean user experience, and this role at Netflix feels like a great opportunity to continue growing in those areas.
+I’m really excited about this role because it aligns closely with my background in frontend, performance optimization, and building scalable UI component systems.
+I’ve led projects that focus on creating clean, performant, and user-friendly experiences, and I see this role at Adobe as a perfect opportunity to continue growing in those areas.

 That why i am interested in this role

-What do you know about our company or product?
+### What do you know about our company or product?

-In my next role, I’m looking for an opportunity where I can work on meaningful, technically challenging products.
-I’m especially excited about building advanced user interfaces that help people understand and interact.
+In my next role, I’m looking for an opportunity where I can work on meaningful, technically challenging products, and Adobe stands out because of its global impact in creativity and digital experiences.

-That’s one of the reasons I’m really interested in Twelve Labs.
-I admire the mission of making video searchable and understandable at scale, and I’d love to contribute to building the frontend systems that bring this intelligence to users in a usable, performant, and elegant way.
+I greatly admire Adobe’s mission of enabling creativity for all and how you’ve evolved beyond traditional desktop software into cloud-based, collaborative platforms like Creative Cloud, Adobe Express, and Adobe Experience Cloud.
+From a frontend perspective, I’m especially impressed by how Adobe builds fast, scalable experiences across devices, while also investing deeply in design systems, accessibility, and developer productivity tools.

-I’ve led frontend rearchitecture projects before, built component systems from scratch, and mentored junior developers.
-So while I enjoy being a strong individual contributor, I’m also open — and actually excited — to grow into more of a leadership role, where I can help guide frontend direction and support teammates along the way.
+I’ve led frontend rearchitecture projects before, built component systems from the ground up, and mentored junior developers.
+So while I enjoy being a strong individual contributor, I’m also excited about growing into more of a leadership role — helping shape frontend direction, supporting teammates, and contributing to a culture of technical excellence.

-Ultimately, I’m looking for a place where I can learn from a world-class team, solve hard problems, and make a real impact — both through code and collaboration.

-From a frontend perspective, I really admire how you’ve built such a fast and scalable experience across devices, and how you invest in design systems and internal tools to support developer productivity.
+Ultimately, I want to be part of a world-class team solving hard problems and delivering elegant, performant interfaces that empower people to create and communicate in new ways.
+Adobe feels like the perfect place to make that impact.